GetStream/stream-video-swift/docusaurus-old/docs/iOS/guides/quickstart/audio-room.md

 }
 ```

-The audio rooms we can load from our API by performing a `CallsQuery` and implement an observation on the results.
+The audio rooms we can load from our API by performing a `CallsQuery` and implementing an observation on the results.

-Create a `AudioRoomsViewModel`, it will take care of the data flow.
-Create a new Swift file and call it `AudioRoomsViewModel`.
-This will contain two `@Published` properties: `audioRooms` (an array of `AudioRoom` objects) and an optional `selectedAudioRoom` that will be set when a room is entered to open up a sheet.
-On initialization, it will load the available rooms from our API and assigns them to its `audioRooms` property.
+Create an `AudioRoomsViewModel`; it will take care of the data flow.
+Please create a new Swift file and call it `AudioRoomsViewModel`.
+This will contain two `@Published` properties: `audioRooms` (an array of `AudioRoom` objects) and an optional `selectedAudioRoom` set when a room is entered to open up a sheet.
+Initially, it will load the available rooms from our API and assign them to its `audioRooms` property.
 On top of that, the loading of the rooms is implemented in such a way that it is an observation of the calls available on our API.
-When a new room is added, our model will be informed and update the `audioRooms` property accordingly.
+Our model will be informed when adding a new room and update the `audioRooms` property accordingly.

 Here is the full code of the `AudioRoomsViewModel`: